michelleconville/under-the-sea/README.md

 #### Site owner
 Owner stories
-6. I want users to be able to contact us on social media
+6. I want users to be able to contact us
-7. I want users to be able to contact us

 ## Design